 Things you didn’t know about rich snippets

-1. Rich cards and rich snippets are not the same
+1. Rich cards vs. rich snippets

 Both rich cards and rich snippets use structured data markup to create enhanced SERP results.
 But in reality, both have a different place in SEO.

 Rich cards are the carousel presented at the top of search results.
 It is generally limited to mobile search results and search results in English only.

 It aims to improve the user’s search experience by providing a preview of top search results.

 Whereas, rich snippets have no such restrictions.
 Besides, it applies to vast content types unlike rich cards.